KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 The opponent can claim victory directly.
 They waited; they win.
 The stalling player forfeits and is eliminated.

 **Escalation 2 — Advanced Players (Force Eliminate):**
-Players in the same tournament who have already won a match (and thus "advanced") can force-eliminate the stalled match. **Both players in the stalled match are eliminated**—neither advances.
+Players in the same tournament who have already won a match (and thus "advanced") can force-eliminate the stalled match. **Both players in the stalled match are eliminated** and neither advances.
 The advanced player who triggers this receives no direct reward; their incentive is unblocking the tournament so they can continue competing for the prize pool.

 **Escalation 3 — External Replacement:**
 Anyone can claim the match slot by **replacing** both stalled players.
-The claimer does not receive a cash reward—instead, **they become the match winner and advance to the next round** (or win the tournament if it's the finals).
+The claimer does not receive a cash reward.
+Instead, **they become the match winner and advance to the next round** (or win the tournament if it's the finals).
 Both original players are eliminated and forfeit their entry fees.
 The replacement player is added to the tournament and can compete for the full prize pool.

 Each escalation level expands who can resolve the situation, guaranteeing that no match stalls indefinitely.
 The incentives shift from "claim the stalled match" to "become a participant and compete for the prize."